deivissonviniciuss/deivissonviniciuss/README.md

 - 👋 Hi, I’m @deivissonviniciuss
 - 👀 I’m interested in software development, especially web development and database management.
-- 🌱 I’m currently learning C and SQL as part of my degree in Systems Analysis and Development.
+- 🌱 I’m currently learning C, PHP and SQL as part of my degree in Systems Analysis and Development.
 - 💞️ I’m looking to collaborate on open-source projects or any initiatives related to web development and data analysis.
 - 📫 How to reach me: You can contact me via email at deivissonviniciuss@gmail.com, or connect with me on LinkedIn at linkedin.com/in/deivissonViniciuss
 - 😄 Pronouns: He/Him